isabella232/docs-vuepress/docs/developer/14-file-upload-plugins.md

-% File Upload Plugins
+# File Upload Plugins

-% Greg Schueler
-% May 21, 2019
+Updated May 21, 2019

 ## About